Kitware/SMTK/doc/release/notes/pv-new-resource-menu-action.md

 Resources.
 To utilize this group, we have also  added a file menu option that allows a user to create a new Resource.

+When there are multiple create operators registered to a single Resource, the Resource action is listed as a menu that contains a list of the individual create operations.

 ### User-facing changes

 ParaView applications that load SMTK's pqAppComponents plugin now have